spencer-shadley/completed-class/01-Week_HTML-CSS/HW/README.md

 * When you create a website, it's standard practice to code your HTML files before writing any CSS and to complete one HTML file before moving onto the next.
 Write your HTML semantically too:

    * If something is a heading, use a heading element.
-   * If something is a list, use an unordered or ordered list element.
+   * If something is a paragraph use a paragraph element.

 * The content in `index.html` should be unique to you in the following ways:

    * Write a paragraph or two about yourself.
 Make it fun; show your personality!
    * The main logo where it says "Your Name" should say your name.
 This may make the logo section smaller or wider depending on how long your name is—that is fine and expected.

-* After all of your HTML is written, you can begin styling your pages using the `style.css` file you created.
+* After all of your HTML is written, you can begin styling your pages using the `.css` file(s) you created.

    * Be sure to [validate your html](https://validator.w3.org/#validate_by_input).
    * Consult the following Style Guide section for advice on styling your CSS files.